Finite-size behavior of higher-order cumulant ratios near criticality in two-dimensional Potts models: Introduction

-Understanding the phase structure and the nature of phase transitions in the temperature-baryon density (or equivalently the baryon chemical potential, $\mu_B$) plane for the strongly interacting matter, known as quantum chromodynamics (QCD) phase diagram, is crucial for unraveling the fundamental properties of matter \cite{Shuryak:1980tp, Ding:2015ona}.
-While the QCD phase diagram is not well-explored for larger $\mu_B$, the region below $\mu_B$ = 450 MeV, spanning down to $\mu_B = 0$, has been extensively studied, both in theory \cite{Ding:2015ona, Borsanyi:2013bia} and in experiments \cite{Andronic:2017pug}.
-For vanishing and small values of $\mu_B$, the transition from the low-temperature hadronic region to the quark-gluon plasma at high temperature is well-known to be a smooth transition (cross over) \cite{Aoki:2006we}.
-At larger values of $\mu_B$, however, it is generally expected that a first-order phase transition line exists, which ends in a second-order critical point belonging to the three-dimensional Ising model universality class \cite{Berges:1998rc, PhysRevD.58.096007, Asakawa:1989bq}.
-Comprehensive studies of net-proton fluctuations have been carried out with the Beam Energy Scan (BES) program of the Relativistic Heavy Ion collider (RHIC) in the STAR experiment to search for the QCD critical point \cite{Pandav:2022xxx, Bzdak:2019pkr}.
-Recently, an ordering of the cumulant ratios of net-proton number, $\frac{\chi_6}{\chi_2} < \frac{\chi_5}{\chi_1} < \frac{\chi_4}{\chi_2} < \frac{\chi_3}{\chi_1}$, has been reported by the STAR experiment across the energy range 7.7 to 200 GeV \cite{STAR:2022vlo} where $\chi_n$ is the $n^\mathrm{th}$ order cumulant of event-by-event net-proton number distribution.
-This ordering was suggested previously by the Lattice-QCD (LQCD) calculations for the cumulants of net-baryon number fluctuations at small values of $\mu_\mathrm{B}$ \cite{PhysRevD.101.074502, PhysRevD.96.074510}.
+Recently, an ordering of the cumulant ratios of net-proton number, $\frac{\chi_6}{\chi_2} < \frac{\chi_5}{\chi_1} < \frac{\chi_4}{\chi_2} < \frac{\chi_3}{\chi_1}$, has been reported by the STAR experiment across the energy range 7.7 to 200 GeV \cite{STAR:2022vlo} (corresponding to an estimated range of $\mu_\mathrm{B}\approx$ 20--450~MeV) where $\chi_n$ is the $n^\mathrm{th}$ order cumulant of event-by-event net-proton number distribution.
+This ordering was suggested previously by the Lattice-QCD (LQCD) calculations for the cumulants of net-baryon number fluctuations at small values of $\mu_\mathrm{B}$ \cite{PhysRevD.101.074502,PhysRevD.96.074510}.
 Functional renormalization group (FRG) calculations were also found to follow this hierarchy of the inequalities \cite{PhysRevD.104.094047}.
 In contrast, predictions from the Hadron Resonance Gas (HRG) model, utilizing an ideal gas equation of state within a grand canonical ensemble framework, consistently yield positive unity for all cumulant ratios, lacking the observed ordering \cite{Borsanyi:2018grb}.
 One may wonder whether these inequalities are generically valid in the vicinity of any phase transition or even in wider regions surrounding it.
 In the QCD phase diagram, either near the cross over or near the QCD critical point, if it exists, whether such inequalities exist is an interesting question to ask.